 - Select the Headers tab in the right pane.

-They are separated into Response Headers and Request Headers.
+The HTTP Headers display, separated into Response Headers and Request Headers.
 You most often want to view the Response Headers.

 The final option is to run a command in a shell terminal.
 You will need access to a terminal in order to run the following commands.